Fire Department Members

 John and his wife were married in 1994 and have 3 children.

 Deputy Chief of Operations

 Deputy Chief Tim Ogden is a Lowcountry native and has lived in Beaufort since 2004.
 He joined the fire service as a junior volunteer firefighter in 1992.

-He became the first paid firefighter for the Town of Yamasees and began his education there as a Fire Officer and Fire Marshal.
-He then joined the Beaufort County Building Codes Department to serve as their Fire Code Official in 2004.
+He became the first paid firefighter for the Town of Yemassee and began his education there as a fire officer and fire marshal.
+He then joined the Beaufort County Building Codes Department to serve as the fire code official in 2004.

-Originally from Jupiter, Florida Ross Vezin moved to Beaufort, South Carolina in June of 2008 to start his career at the City of Beaufort/Town of Port Royal Fire Department.
-Ross was promoted to the rank of Lieutenant in August of 2015 and then promoted to Captain of the Training/Education Division in July of 2018.
+Originally from Jupiter, Fla., Ross Vezin moved to Beaufort in June of 2008 to start his career at the City of Beaufort/Town of Port Royal Fire Department.
+Ross was promoted to the rank of lieutenant in August of 2015 and then promoted to captain of the Training/Education Division in July of 2018.
 He was named assistant fire chief in July 2020.

 In 2014, Ross was selected and graduated from the South Carolina Leadership Institute through the South Carolina Firefighters Association.
 Ross was then selected to attend Leadership Beaufort through the Beaufort Regional Chamber of Commerce and graduated in 2015.
-Ross is currently enrolled in the Risk Management Institute through the Municipal Association of South Carolina.
+He graduated from the Risk Management Institute through the Municipal Association of South Carolina in November 2020.

-In April 2017, Ross was selected by the U.S. Navy Blue Angels as a “Key Influencer” in the Beaufort Community and was awarded with a ride of a lifetime with the United States Navy Blue Angels.
-In 2018, Ross was nominated for the Civitas Leadership Beaufort Outstanding Alumni Aware which recognizes the alumnus who best exemplifies the directive of Leadership Beaufort to get engaged and give back to the community.
+In April 2017, Ross was selected by the U.S. Navy Blue Angels as a “Key Influencer” in the Beaufort area and was awarded with a ride of a lifetime with the Blue Angels.
+In 2018, he was nominated for the Civitas Leadership Beaufort Outstanding Alumni Aware, which recognizes the alumnus who best exemplifies the directive of Leadership Beaufort to give back to the community.